An application of topological equivalence to Morse theory: A Reduction Lemma

-Let $\widetilde{M}$ be the double of $M$.
-Extend $f$ to be $\widetilde{f}$ such that $a$ and $b$ are its regular values, and extend $X$ to be $\widetilde{X}$ which is a negative gradient-like field for $\widetilde{f}$.
-(Figure \ref{figure_tilde_m} illustrates the manifold $\widetilde{M}$, where the Morse function is the height function and the shadowed part is $M$.)
-We shall modify $\widetilde{X}$ such that it satisfies transversality.
-The method of such a modification is Milnor's sliding invariant (descending or ascending) manifolds in \cite[thm.\ 5.2]{milnor2}.
-Basically, there are two ways of sliding invariant manifolds in order to get transversality.
+The proof of Lemma \ref{lemma_reduction} is based on Milnor's sliding invariant (descending or ascending) manifolds in \cite[thm.\ 5.2]{milnor2}.
+Suppose $g$ is a Morse function on a compact manifold and $\xi$ is a negative gradient-like field for $g$.
+Basically, there are two ways of modifying $\xi$ to get transversality.
 Method 1 is sliding the descending manifolds one by one with the order from critical points with lower values to those with higher values.
+In this case, one repeats using \cite[thm.\ 5.2]{milnor2} to slide each $\mathcal{D}(p)$ such that $\mathcal{D}(p)$ becomes transverse to all $\mathcal{A}(q)$ if $g(q) < g(p)$.
 On the contrary, Method 2 is sliding the ascending manifolds one by one with the order from critical points with higher values to those with lower values.
+A key point is that one only needs to change the filed $\xi$ in an arbitrarily small neighborhood of $p$ when sliding the invariant manifolds of $p$.
 Our method is a combination of the above two methods.